-Each FOSS investigation follows a similar design to provide multiple exposures to science concepts.
+Each third grade investigation follows a similar design to provide multiple exposures to science concepts.
 We use the engaging activities from Mystery Science, coupled with FOSS curriculum to provide hands-on, content-rich experiences.
-The course includes active investigation -- including outdoor experiences, recording in science notebooks to answer focus questions, reading in FOSS Science Resources, and the use of assessment to monitor progress and motivate student reflection on learning.
+The course includes active investigation -- including outdoor experiences -- recording in science notebooks to answer focus questions, reading FOSS Science Resources, and the use of assessments to monitor progress and motivate student reflection on learning.
 Each unit culminates with a "museum" in which students design and curate exhibits to showcase their learning.
 The third grade units of study are Water and Climate, Structures of Life, and Motion and Matter.